Carola Garcia de Vinuesa: Education and career

-CALM2 Variant and the Kathleen Folbigg Case (2018-present)
+CALM2 variant and the Kathleen Folbigg case (2018–present)

 In August 2018, Vinuesa received a phone call from a former student who was concerned that Kathleen Folbigg may have been wrongfully convicted of infanticide.
 The student told her that the medical evidence presented at trial didn't "sit right" with several medical and legal experts, and thought Vinuesa's expertise in immunogenetics may help uncover an underlying disease that caused the Folbiggs' deaths.
 Vinuesa noted obvious signs of common causes for sudden infant death syndrome (SIDS), including floppy larynx and inflammation of the heart, that should have given reasonable doubt in the face of a lack of evidence of violence.
 Vinuesa agreed to consult on the case in an email to Folbigg's attorneys writing, "As a mother, I cannot think of a more worthy cause," and that she found it hard to believe someone could be imprisoned over it.

 In November 2018, Vinuesa and a colleague, geneticist Dr. Todor Arsov, sequenced Folbigg's DNA and analyzed it for genetic mutations that could be linked to diseases that could cause SIDS or Sudden Unexpected Death in Childhood (SUDC).
-They discovered a mutation on a gene named CALM2 (G114R), in a genetic family named Calmodulin (CALM), which other variants in the same family had previously been associated with fatal cardiac arrhythmias such as, long QT syndrome, and SUDC.
+They discovered a mutation on a gene named CALM2 (G114R), in a genetic family named Calmodulin (CALM) which had previously been associated with fatal cardiac arrhythmias such as long QT syndrome, and SUDC.
 A genetic simulation on CALM2 showed it was likely just as dangerous as the other variants.